therealmeg9/CSE211s-FinalProject/README.md

 1. From the command-line, import the example: `mbed import mbed-os-example-blinky`
 1. Change the current directory to where the project was imported.

-## Application functionality

-The `main()` function is the single thread in the application.
-It toggles the state of a digital output connected to an LED on the board.

-**Note**: This example requires a target with RTOS support, i.e. one with `rtos` declared in `supported_application_profiles` in `targets/targets.json` in [mbed-os](https://github.com/ARMmbed/mbed-os).
-For non-RTOS targets (usually with small memory sizes), please use [mbed-os-example-blinky-baremetal](https://github.com/ARMmbed/mbed-os-example-blinky-baremetal) instead.

 ## Building and running